What's Universal Credit?

 - It replaces lots of existing benefits: Child Tax Credit, Housing Benefit, Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance and Working Tax Credit

-- It's being introduced in stages across the UK for working age people and will replace all legacy benefits by 2029.
+- It's being introduced in stages across the UK for working age people and will replace all legacy benefits.
 If you claim existing benefits, you don't need to do anything unless you have a change in circumstance or you hear from the DWP that you're moving to Universal Credit

 - If you’re looking to make a new claim, you can check if you’re eligible by completing the Better Off Calculator